unathi538/unathi-haskell-plutus/README.md

-am a student in tecTobb technologies .my student number is 8241205010017 group name name and group number, Qualification : A+comptia
+am a student at tecTobb technologies .my student number is 8241205010017 group name nameWIMS-Cardano Global Post High School IT Innovation and Mentorship(WCG PHS IIM) and group number 009, Qualification : A+comptia

 ```markdown